maggieyh/AppTrack/AppIdea.md

 _submitting to the App Store_
 * [goals for the week, should be finishing the polish -- demo day on Saturday!]

-[Back to top ^](#)
+* in About page pay tribute to https://icons8.com [Back to top ^](#)
 ### Configuration
 *  CHANGE PASSWORD